 I have reviewed the syllabus for this course and understand the requirements as described.
 I am familiar with the South Plains College Student Guide and agree to follow the code of conduct as given in the guide.
-Signature needed for online No signature will be a section of the No There will be a section will agree class.
-There where you will agree class.
-There above statements. bate to the above statements.
+Signature No signature will be a section of the will agree No signature will be a section will agree Lass.
+There will where you will agree Date syllabus quiz where statements.